alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 machine class called personalisation—to manage sessions and to handle OAuth interactions with the GOV.UK Account system.

-The app will serve these endpoints:
+The app will serve these internal endpoints:

 - `GET /api/attributes`: looks up and returns some attributes from the user's account.
 Accepts these parameters: